Health Equity Network grantees

 Project area: Lincoln, Lyon, Murray, Pipestone, Redwood, and Rock counties

 Goal: Expansion of Cultures on the Prairie event to include an additional day of training.
 The Cultures on the Prairie has been focused on sharing stories and experiences of those with diverse backgrounds in our communities.
 The additional content will include a simulation titled “Killing Fields,” giving participants the opportunity to recognize the experiences of the Cambodian survivors who resettled in Southern Minnesota.
 Partner with Wilder Research to conduct focus groups with specific populations in our community.
 The goal will be to better understand populations that historically have greater health inequities.
 Focus groups will be conducted with the following: Somali, Hmong, Latinex, Karen, American Indian, LGBTQI+, as well as persons with physical/mental challenges.
-Will hold poverty training workshops in an effort to create an understanding of the dynamics that cause and maintain poverty from the individual to systems level.
-Goal is to provide a workshop for up to 100 community leaders, providing concrete tools and strategies to alleviate poverty; including incorporating a training certification for those interested in providing the training on an ongoing basis.
+Will hold poverty training workshops in an effort to create an understanding of the dynamics that cause and maintain poverty from the individual to the systems level.
+The goal is to provide a workshop for up to 100 community leaders, providing concrete tools and strategies to alleviate poverty, including incorporating a training certification for those interested in providing the training on an ongoing basis.

 Grantee home location: Winona County